JaneliaSciComp/2020AprilGitCourse/lessons/lesson-2.md

 - Terminal open, in repo dir

 ## opening notes
-- ask in chat if you have questions; less scrolling than raising hand in a large group
 - forgot to ask about Zoom meeting length last poll; will do this time
     + I agree that 60m is best, but there is _so much_ to cover...
     + I will try to structure the interactive sessions with less general/more optional topics last, and questions throughout, so people can leave early if they need to